pranayusg/notes-tracker/README.md

  # notes-tracker
- All Your Notes In One Place
+ All Your Notes In One Place.

  # Tech Stack
  - Angular 16